NREL/scikit-sundae/docs/source/development/issues_and_features.rst

 1. **Fork the Repo:** If you haven't already, create a fork of the repository.

 2. **Create a Branch:** Start by creating a new branch from the main branch.
 Name your branch with a short description of the bug or feature.
-Include the issue number in the name as well.
+Include the issue number in the branch name.

 3. **Work in Manageable Chunks:** Ensure your pull request is manageable for reviewers.
 If your changes involve many files or a large number of lines, consider splitting the work into smaller, logical pull requests.
 This makes it easier for maintainers to review and approve your changes.